Memorial Hermann cancels patient visitation during COVID-19 outbreak

-Memorial Hermann issued a statement saying its new visitation policy will begin on March 27.
+Memorial Hermann issued a statement saying its new visitation policy begins today.

 The decision was made as staffers attempt to take full precautionary measures to ensure the protection of patients, caregivers and the community.